Services Offered

 In sessions with me, you can expect the following:

-Discuss, challenge and navigate any nutrition- and body image-related beliefs that may be impacting your decisions around food
+A supportive space to help navigate any nutrition- and body image-related beliefs that may be impacting your decisions around food

 Personalized nutrition recommendations, education and support focused on developing lifelong behaviors that improve each client’s physical, mental and emotional well-being